lapcbws/lapcbws/README.md

 👋 Hi, my name is Seohyeon Lee.
-I'm a sophomore at Pomona College studying CS and Math while exploring wide interests.
+I'm a rising junior at Pomona College studying CS and Math while exploring wide interests.

 👀 I'm attracted to CS because it helps me bring my ideas into reality.
 I'm building on my public policy experience to explore the intersection of tech and human rights.

-🌱 I'm taking Data Structures & Algorithms (Java) and Probability.
-I took Discrete Math and Functional Programming (currently a TA), Linear Algebra (TAed for Fall 2022), Multivariable Calculus, and Combinatorics.
+For instance, my project Connecting Communities is an interactive map where users can locate resources like free mentstrual products and clean public bathrooms.
+My team was awarded Best Hack that Serves the Community in the MLH All In Hackathon for this project.

 🌱 I work on ML projects at P-ai (AI incubator run by Claremont Colleges students).
-Outside of school, I'm learning about Open Source through GitHub All In, where I take GitHub courses and connect with under-represented tech students from all over the US.
+I'm also a graduate of All In Open Source run by GitHub, where I took GitHub courses and learned about the basics of open source.

+Relevant Classes:

+Computer Science: Data Structures & Algorithms (Java), Discrete Math and Functional Programming (Fall 2022; TA Spring 2023)
+Math: Probability, Combinatorics, Linear Algebra (TA Fall 2022), Multivariable Calculus

 📫 Feel free to reach me at slae2020@mymail.pomona.edu or https://www.linkedin.com/in/seohyeon-lee-pomona25/